 While vaginal bleeding after sex can be scary, it’s also fairly common.
 It affects up to 9% of menstruating women.
 There’s probably no cause for concern.
 But it can also result from an infection.
 In rare cases, it's a sign of cervical cancer.

 One of those causes is cervical inflammation, or cervicitis.
 It can be ongoing and totally harmless, or it can happen because of a sexually transmitted infection that you need to get treated, like chlamydia or gonorrhea.
 Both types of cervical inflammation can cause bleeding after sex.

-A second common reason for bleeding after sex are cervical polyps.
+A second common reason for bleeding after sex is cervical polyps.
 These growths are usually small -- about 1 to 2 centimeters.
-They often appear on your cervix where it connects to the vagina.
+They often appear on the opening of your cervix.
 Most aren’t cancerous.
 Your doctor can remove them during an appointment.

 Other causes of vaginal bleeding after sex include:

 - Friction during sex or not enough lubrication

 - Normal uterine bleeding if you're just beginning your period or if it’s just ended

 - Genital sores caused by herpes or another condition